 Stockbroking recruitment agency listing

-Entry into the profession is usually as a graduate trainee with a good degree, and progression comes with experience and specialism.
+Entry into the profession is usually as a Graduate Trainee, with a good degree, and progression comes with experience and specialisation.
 When recruiting employers usually go through agencies.
 They are looking for a quick mind, excellent numeracy and an ability to analyse and interpret complex documents and reports.

 A graduate starting salary is likely to be in the region of £25,000 to £35,000.
-An more experienced stockbroker can easily earn £45,000 to £55,000, but the real reward for performance and experience comes in the form of an annual bonus.
-For experienced stockbrokers doing a high number of big deals that bonus can be in six figures.
+An more experienced Stockbroker can easily earn £45,000 to £55,000, but the real reward for performance and experience comes in the form of an annual bonus.
+For experienced Stockbrokers doing a large number of big deals, that bonus can easily be in six figures.

 Press "Search Agencies" when your new query is ready.